-In our work with business owners and senior leaders, we find that they are often stuck in the “Tyranny of the Urgent,” which is often the enemy of the important.
+In our work with business owners and senior leaders, we find that they are often stuck in the “Tyranny of the Urgent.”
 As a result, leaders spend considerable time running from one “emergency” to another.
 Sound familiar?

-In the everyday course of business, there are a continual array of urgent matters that come up.
+In the every day of business, there are an array of urgent matters that come up.
 If we are not strategic in the use of our time and resources, there is little time or energy left to focus on what is important.
 Days and weeks slip by without the important being addressed…until it is an emergency.

 If you find yourself trapped in the tyranny of the urgent, consider these action steps:

 - Turn Goals into Tasks, such as create a To Do List: plan work to free mind and place priorities

 - Complete Before Adding More Tasks; Limit 7 tasks per quadrant, before adding new tasks focus on finishing present tasks

 - Limit Personal Silos by having a task list that includes family and business in one list.
 Allowing priorities to be well rounded and fulfilling.

 - Do not let others distract you from predefined priorities.
 Distractions rob Production